 We can translate words we have never spoken if Sherwin did his homework right!

-“Ari” has to be the “A” symbol on the upper left.
+“Ari” has to be the “A” symbol on the upper right.
 Then the reading has to move from right to left.
 So what does “T E” represent?

 Suddenly Barry Fell’s interruption is complete.
 Ari could be either father or son, but we have runes left over.

 Off to the left, rather like a side note, is the symbol for “F.” There are few “F” words in Old Norse.
 But “Paafa” is the word for father.
 Using the familiar form “fa” for father would avoid having to add more runes to define a “P” word.
 Below the “F” is an “A”.
 Now we know who the Father was.
 We know why Barry put “son” into his statement.
 There is yet one more “A” on the side of that pointer on the lower left.
 It appears to be a signature that says, “I, Ari, did the side note above.”

 The rune in the center below the “N” is “R.” Barry did not appear to mention that rune.
 The rune is inverted.
 An inverted rune signifies sorrow.
 He should have known that.
 Barry should have known that there are only a few Old Norse words that start with “R” and the best one to fit the context is “roodha,” which means “crucifix.”
 (VRM V.1 p.170)

 The crucifix implies that Nicholas was a Christian!
 Did Barry really not know the implications of the inverted rune for “R.?”
 Or did he not believe what he was seeing himself.
 Or did he think, “My critics are trying to burn me at the stake.
 Better not add more fuel for the fire.
 Proclaiming Norse runes in

 But there are four other runes off to the right.
 The “T” rune is probably “Taa” (VRM.
 V1. p.193).
 “Taa” is a little like the word “the.”
 In this context it probably means “by.”
 The inverted rune for “R” probably means the Christian service of Nicholas.